5 Rules for Forwarding Email

 Make the Effort

-The above five guidelines will help qualify if an email is worth forwarding and the right way to do so.
+The above five guidelines will help determine if an email is worth forwarding and if it is the right way.
 If you cannot make these efforts, there is no excuse to get mad or hurt feelings when asked to stop.

-And if asked to stop forwarding, one shouldn’t get mad; realize the person on the other side has the right to make that request.
-Then if you forward at all, make sure you forward only communications of value.
+If asked to stop forwarding, one shouldn’t get mad; realize the person on the other side has the right to make that request.
+Then, if you forward at all, ensure you forward only communications of value.

 Copyright and Trust